-The benefits of a BBS program are self-reinforcing — as more employees participate, more data is generated, which reveals more opportunities for improvement, which in turn builds greater confidence and safety awareness across the workforce.
-As safety decision-making becomes embedded in daily routines and workers increasingly model and recognize positive safety behaviors, the organization’s safety culture matures.
+Moreover, as safety decision-making becomes embedded in daily routines, workers increasingly model and recognize positive safety behaviors.
+As a result, the organization’s safety culture matures.
 This is the compound effect of a high-participation BBS program: lower Total Recordable Incident Rates (TRIR), faster near-miss reporting, and stronger audit readiness.
 As Joseph Braun, EHS Manager at Ferrara Candy Company, says: “The best measure of performance is the participation by the hourly employees.
-If they are completing the observations, it shows that the culture has truly evolved into a safety-first culture.”
+If they complete the observations, it shows that the culture has truly evolved into a safety-first culture.”

 30+ Audit and inspection checklists free for download.

-Effective safety management is fundamentally about prevention — not reaction.
-If you are only implementing corrective measures after an incident has occurred, your safety program is operating entirely in lagging-indicator mode.
-Lagging indicators — injury counts, lost-time rates, OSHA recordables — tell you what has already gone wrong.
-Leading indicators — observation completion rates, near-miss reports, hazard identification rates, corrective action closure times — tell you where risk is building before an incident occurs.
-This distinction is central to OSHA’s recommended approach to safety program management and is explicitly addressed in ISO 45001 Clause 9.1.1.
 Chad Rasmussen, EHS Manager at Cardinal Health, describes this clearly: “Injury numbers are lagging indicators, so I try to avoid using them wherever possible.
-Even if people are going through the motions of a behavior-based observation, it still has the positive effect of getting people to think about safety and knowing that people are watching them.
+Even if people are going through the motions of a behavior-based observation, it still has the positive effect of getting people to think about safety.
+Moreover, they know that people are watching them.
 There are few secrets on a production floor.”
-A well-designed BBS program identifies behavioral trends and environmental risk factors before they result in an injury or a costly OSHA recordable event.
+Therefore, a well-designed BBS program identifies behavioral trends and environmental risk factors before they result in an injury or a costly OSHA recordable event.

 BBS Data is all About Utilization

-Once your BBS program has accumulated sufficient data, you can begin making meaningful, evidence-based decisions about the safety of your workplace.
-Key metrics to track include observation completion rates by department and shift, the ratio of safe-to-at-risk behaviors observed, the types and frequency of hazards identified, and corrective action closure times.
-But as our experts consistently emphasize, participation is the foundational metric — without broad, sustained engagement from workers at all levels, your dataset is too narrow to draw reliable conclusions.
+However, as our experts consistently emphasize, participation is the foundational metric.
+Without broad, sustained engagement from workers at all levels, your dataset is too narrow for reliable conclusions.
 John Peoples, Global EHS Manager at Huntsman Corporation, explains: “We use the information collected to communicate how engaged managers and supervisors are in the safety program.
 The metrics are the number of observations per person as per the agreed program.”
-If your data reveals low participation, that is the first problem to solve — before any other safety issue can be meaningfully addressed.
-Without a wide enough scope of observations and a sufficiently large dataset, identifying the root behavioral and systemic causes of incidents becomes guesswork rather than science.

 Check out previous blogs in this series and stay tuned for more!